-The Clerk and Well Pub and Rooms has all the amenities you need
+Courtesy of the Clerk and Well Pub and Rooms / Expedia

-With all the cosiness you’d expect from an inn and the sleek service of a top hotel, The Clerk and Well Pub and Rooms offers the best of both worlds.
-It has all the hallmarks of a great British pub – hanging flower baskets outside, a delicious seasonal menu and an ample selection of ales – as well as the quintessential decor.
-Rooms are decked out in a country style but with mod cons like Nespresso machines and king-size beds.
-Right on Clerkenwell Road, it’s just a short stroll away from the Barbican and Old Street.
+With all the cosiness you’d expect from an inn and the sleek service of a top hotel, the Clerk & Well Pub & Rooms offers the best of both worlds.
+It has all the hallmarks of a great British pub – a delicious seasonal menu and an ample selection of ales, as well as pretty floral hanging baskets outside – and the quintessential decor.
+Rooms are decked out in a country style but with mod cons such as Nespresso machines and king-size beds.
+Right on Clerkenwell Road, it’s a short stroll from the Barbican and Old Street.

-As the cooler sibling of The Zetter Hotel, The Zetter Townhouse Clerkenwell has just 13 bedrooms.
-Overlooking St John’s Square and just across the road from one of London’s best brunch spots, The Modern Pantry, this boutique hotel has the kind of quirk and character that’ll keep you talking for weeks after your stay.
-Enter through the cocktail lounge and you’ll be greeted with an eclectic collection of trinkets and treasures that could rival the apartment of Sherlock Holmes.
-The bedrooms are equally eccentric.
-Four-poster beds are canopied, surprisingly tastefully, with Union Jacks, and walls are painted in bold colours and dotted with unusual artwork.
-Far from being old-fashioned, each room has a flat-screen TV, free Wi-Fi and a Bose speaker.
-It’s also stocked with free drinks, snacks and REN toiletries.
+This cooler sibling of the Zetter Hotel, with only 13 bedrooms, overlooks St John’s Square just across the road from one of London’s best brunch spots, the Modern Pantry.
+This boutique property has enough character to keep you talking about it for weeks after your stay.
+Enter via the cocktail lounge, and you’ll be greeted by an eclectic collection of trinkets and treasures that could rival the apartment of Sherlock Holmes.
+The bedrooms are equally eccentric: four-poster beds canopied with Union Jacks are surprisingly tasteful, and bold walls are dotted with unusual artwork.
+Far from being old-fashioned, each room has a flat-screen TV, free wifi and a Bose speaker.
+It’s also stocked with free drinks, snacks and Ren toiletries.

-A converted Georgian townhouse certainly makes for an atmospheric stay, especially when stylishly kitted out with antique furnishings and plush fabrics.
-Each room at The Rookery Hotel has its own character, so whether you’re after the dramatic elegance of the bright red Mary Lane or the Edwardian-themed quirkiness of The Rook’s Nest, there’s a guest room to suit every taste.
+This converted Georgian townhouse certainly makes for an atmospheric stay, especially when kitted out with antique furnishings and plush fabrics.
+Each room at the Rookery Hotel has its own character, so whether you’re after the dramatic elegance of the bright red Mary Lane or the Edwardian-themed quirkiness of the Rook’s Nest, there’s a guest room to suit every taste.
 If you manage to drag yourself out of the roll-top tub or four-poster bed, you’ll find some of the area’s best restaurants and bars on your doorstep.